Provide a service to the community to:

-• reduce the number of stray and neglected animals
+• reducing the number of stray and neglected animals

-• educate residents on matters of animal welfare
+• educating residents on matters of animal welfare

-• investigate complaints of inhumane treatment of animals
+• investigating complaints of inhumane treatment of animals

-• inspect licensed (animal related) operations to ensure compliance with the conditions of their operating license
+• inspecting licensed (animal related) operations to ensure compliance with the conditions of their operating license

-• provide law required dog license Free to the public owners
+• providing law required dog license Free to the public owners

 What is animal cruelty